 They believed some in the carrot, but mostly in the stick.
 And the good news was that the stick seemed to work most of the time.

-While Sarah and Ben (and many more) were mostly shutting down corporate offices and meetings, many of their friends were mostly planting carrots.
+While Sarah and Ben (and many more) were chiefly shutting down corporate offices and meetings, many of their friends were spending their time planting carrots.
 These people poured their sweat equity into community supported agriculture, local business alliances, local currencies, cooperatives, organics, independent media, and more.
 The carrot planters succeeded.
 Many of them even prospered.
 And somewhere along the line, not so long ago, the traditional business community began to take notice.

 PosiPair is our founder's best effort to help the green economy grow.
 But they need your involvement.
 PosiPair allows users to enter in information about where things come from, who adds value, where they are sold, and ultimately, where everything ends up.
 Can we map the entire green economy?
 Can we help the green economy to support and police itself?

 As newfound champions of the carrot, we believe so.
-And as experienced wielders of the stick, we remind you that the alternative to PosiPair is a green economy regulated by WalMart and its friends in government agencies.
+And as experienced wielders of the stick, we remind you that the alternative to PosiPair is a green economy regulated by the extraction industries and their friends in government agencies.